Executive Council, Sununu end stalemate over spending

 CONCORD — The potential for a state government shutdown ended Wednesday with the Executive Council voting unanimously to approve a $1.4 billion, catchall spending request.

-The vote is typically a routine item that receives no debate, but earlier this month the council delayed voting on it after saying Sununu didn’t give them enough information about pandemic-related spending.
+The vote is typically a routine item that receives no debate, but earlier this month the council delayed voting on it after saying Sununu didn’t give members enough information about pandemic-related spending.

 On Tuesday, Sununu provided 250 pages of documents about the spending items, though some councilors were still critical of the process.